 Koort switched off his flashlight and stepped to the door.
 “Come, before something decides to make things interesting.”

 They walked out of the apartment.
 Mia paused to lock the door, when suddenly a rustling sound came down the hallway.
-She turned and reached for her gun, but there was a blur of motion and a shadowy figure knocked her on the floor.
-Mia yelled and struggled.
-Koort jumped and kicked viciously the figure, knocking it away from Mia.
-He pulled out his C.O.O.L. pistol and roared, “Stay down!
+She turned and reached for her gun, but there was a blur of motion, and a shadowy figure knocked her on the floor.
+Mia yelled, struggling.
+Koort jumped and kicked the figure viciously, knocking it away from Mia.
+He pulled out his lancer pistol and roared, “Stay down!
 ‘Hands where I can see them!”

-The attacker, a non-descript man, didn’t listen to Koort.
-He stood up and charged at Koort.
-Koort fired a salvo square in the man’s chest, but he didn’t stop and slammed into Koort with full force.
-They wrestled and Koort fell.
+The attacker, a non-descript man, didn’t listen.
+He stood up and charged.
+Koort fired a salvo of searing light square in the man’s chest, but he didn’t stop and slammed into Koort with full force.
+They wrestled, and Koort fell.
 A hiss erupted from the man’s throat.
 Koort whipped him with the pistol’s grip, but it had no effect.
-The man grabbed Koort, drooling and foaming, and clacked his teeth in a series of snapping bites.
+The man grabbed Koort, drooling and foaming, his teeth clacking in a series of snapping bites.
 Koort heaved his legs and tossed the attacker aside, freeing himself.
-At the same instant Mia’s gun cracked in a hail of shots.
+At the same instant Mia’s gun cracked in a blaze of shots.
 Koort, losing no time either, aligned his pistol at the prone man and started firing.
-The man trashed and writhed under the crossfire, but still struggled to rise.
+The man trashed and writhed under the slagging lancefire, but still struggled to rise.
 Koort changed his angle and aimed for the head.
-He fired five more shots and at last the man lay still.
+He sqeezed the trigger one more time, and at last the man lay still.

 Koort exhaled laboriously.
-Mia helped him rise and they both stared at the corpse.
+Mia helped him rise, and they both stared at the smoldering corpse.

 “Great Cosmos, did you see how many shots that thing took!?”
 Mia exclaimed with alarm.